bennorth/pytch/doc/pytch/help.md

 One consequence of this is that if you have a very complex piece of processing inside an event handler, your project might appear to have crashed.
 Try to keep things simple!

+## Privacy

+No project code ever leaves your browser.
+Everything you create is stored locally.